 Artistic directors may do some or all of the following:

-- help plan marketing for productions
+- plan marketing and promotion for productions, festivals and events

 - liaise with sponsors

 - audition and hire designers, directors, actors, performers and technical staff as required for a production or event

 Skills and knowledge

 Artistic directors need to have: